Codit/practical-api-guidelines/maturity-level-two/README.md

 * Think whether content negotiation is really necessary.
 For most of the cases you only need JSON and thus no content negotiation is needed.
 * Remove input and output formatters when multi-format (JSON, XML, CSV, ...) is not necessary.
 * Carefully evaluate whether you should use the [Produces] and [Consumes] attributes to further restrict the supported request and response media types for one specific acion or controller.
-    * [Produces] and [Consumes] are not meant to document the supported media types.
+    * [Produces] and [Consumes] are not meant to document the supported media types for all actions.
-    * It is strongly advised to not use these attributes if you are supporting more than one media type (e.g. application/json and application/problem+json)
+    * It is strongly advised to not use these attributes if you are supporting more than one media type (e.g. application/json and application/problem+json).

 Notes:
 * `Content-Type` is not needed for HTTP GET requests since a GET request has no request body.